Day Kimball Hospital

-Day Kimball Hospital is an acute care teaching hospital located in the West End of Putnam, Connecticut.
+Day Kimball Hospital is an acute care facility located in the West End of Putnam, Connecticut.
 Day Kimball Hospital was established in 1894.
 The hospital campus is located on Pomfret St in Putnam, and is directly adjacent to the main office of the Day Kimball Healthcare building.

 Background

 The hospital opened in 1894 after Mrs. M. Day Kimball donated $5,000 for the construction of the infirmary building in memory of her recently deceased son, Day Kimball, with the condition that the hospital be named after him.
 Other family members made donations which came to a total of $9,000.